-How much are train tickets from Milan to Berlin?
+Which train should you take from Milan to Berlin?

 Frequently Asked Questions

-Is it safe to travel by train from Milan to Berlin right now?
+Is it safe to travel by train from Milan to Berlin during the COVID-19 pandemic?

 How long is the train journey from Milan to Berlin?